 Keep your body properly hydrated

 Do take plenty of intake of water with ORS or fluids like milk tea, juice, soup (garlic one will do wonders).
 If possible, take ORS soluted water or ORS – L tetra packs with you to replenish the lost nutrients immediately.
-Also, garlic flavored water ( keep garlic in water bottles) will help much more than drinking plain water which shall be avoided.
-This will help keep the oxygen level to normal in the body.
+Also, garlic-flavored water ( keep garlic in water bottles) will help much more than drinking plain water which shall be avoided.
+This will help keep the oxygen level normal in the body.
 You should avoid too much black tea or coffee as well…

 Forcing children to drink when they are not thirsty: at best they will vomit ( which will force you to descend), at worst they´ll start to develop cerebral edema – either only from water intoxication or as a mixed result from this and altitude sickness.
-See for example Peter Hackett ( Everest-climbing doctor and co-author of the CDC altitude advisory ) on this: ” Too much water is harmful and can dilute your body’s sodium levels (hyponatremia) causing weakness, confusion, seizures, and coma.”
+See, for example, Peter Hackett ( Everest-climbing doctor and co-author of the CDC altitude advisory ) on this: ” Too much water is harmful.
+It can dilute your body’s sodium levels (hyponatremia), causing weakness, confusion, seizures, and coma.”

 Avoid sleeping at high altitudes

 As your sleeping decrease, the respiratory drive of our body, it is recommended that one shall hike to high altitudes in the day but should always come back to by the evening to sleep at a lower altitude.

 Avoid tobacco and smoking and alcohol and other depressant drugs

 Avoid tobacco and smoking and alcohol and other depressant drugs including barbiturates, tranquilizers, and sleeping pills.
 These depressants further decrease the respiratory drive during sleep resulting in a worsening of the symptoms.

 Keep your body warm

 Keep your body warm with woolens and do not let it cool.
 Make sure your clothes are always dry.
 Carry enough warm clothes to the Ladakh trip.

 Eat lots of Carbohydrates

 Eat a high carbohydrate diet (more than 70% of your calories from carbohydrates) while at altitude.

 Avoid sleep during the day

 Try not to sleep during the day and keep yourself involved in some light activity during the day.
-Respiration decreases during sleep which further exacerbate the symptoms.
+Respiration decreases during sleep which further exacerbates the symptoms.